 Pupils will listen with concentration and understanding to a range of high quality live and recorded music.
-National Curriculum objectives Pupils will explore and Pupils will use their Pupils will play tuned • Pupils will play tuned Pupils will play tuned Pupils will play tuned voices expressively and untuned and untuned and untuned record music through and untuned and creatively instruments musically. instruments musically. instruments musically. appropriate musical instruments musically. singing songs Pupils will use their • notations. and Pupils will experiment Pupils will use their Pupils will use their speaking chants and expressively with, create, select and expressively Pupils will experiment voices expressively voices voices rhymes. and creatively by combine sounds using and creatively with, create, select and and creatively by Pupils will play tuned combine sounds using singing songs and inter-related singing songs and singing songs and dimensions of music. speaking chants and and untuned speaking chants and inter-related speaking chants and instruments musically. rhymes. rhymes. dimensions of music. rhymes.
-Pupils will use their Pupils will experiment Pupils will experiment voices expressively Pupils will experiment Pupils will experiment with, create, select and with, create, select and creatively with, create, select and with, create, select and and by combine sounds using combine sounds using singing songs and combine sounds using combine sounds using the inter-related the inter-related speaking chants and the inter-related the inter-related dimensions of music. dimensions of music. rhymes. dimensions of music. dimensions of music.
+National Curriculum objectives Pupils will explore and Pupils will use their Pupils will play tuned • Pupils will play tuned Pupils will play tuned Pupils will play tuned voices expressively and untuned and untuned and untuned record music through and untuned and creatively instruments musically. instruments musically. instruments musically. appropriate musical instruments musically. singing songs Pupils will use their • notations. and Pupils will experiment Pupils will use their Pupils will use their speaking chants and expressively with, create, select and expressively Pupils will experiment voices expressively voices voices rhymes. and creatively by combine sounds using and creatively with, create, select and and creatively by Pupils will play tuned combine sounds using singing songs and the inter-related singing songs and singing songs and speaking chants and speaking chants and dimensions of music. and untuned speaking chants and the inter-related instruments musically. rhymes. rhymes. dimensions of music. rhymes.
+Pupils will use their Pupils will experiment Pupils will experiment voices expressively Pupils will experiment Pupils will experiment with, create, select and with, create, select and creatively with, create, select and with, create, select and and by combine sounds using combine sounds using singing songs and combine sounds using combine sounds using speaking chants and the inter-related the inter-related the inter-related the inter-related dimensions of music. dimensions of music. dimensions of music. dimensions of music. rhymes.
 Pupils will explore and Pupils will explore and record music through record music through appropriate musical appropriate musical notation. notations.